wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    Finally, log into the Vault UI with your root token.
 If you have problems, double-check that you ran all of the above commands.

-* Enable and use an instance of Hashicorp's <a target="_blank" href="https://www.vaultproject.io/docs/secrets/kv/kv-v2">KV v2 Secrets engine</a> (the default when running in dev mode):
+* Enable and use an instance of HashiCorp's <a target="_blank" href="https://www.vaultproject.io/docs/secrets/kv/kv-v2">KV v2 Secrets engine</a> (the default when running in dev mode):

    <pre><strong>vault secrets enable -version=2 kv</strong></pre>